portrait

 • Holly Chiang: embedded system power management (EE 2020), Apple

-• Francis Yu Yan: machine learning in network protocols (CS 2020), Microsoft Research
+• Francis Yu Yan: machine learning in network protocols (CS 2020), UIUC

 • Luke Hsiao: automatic datasheet extraction (EE 2021), Google